numbas/editor/docs/jme-reference.rst

 JME interprets some keywords and characters as synonyms for others, when there are multiple conventional ways of writing the same thing, and there's no ambiguity about what they mean.

+Names, numbers and punctuation characters are normalised using `the Unicode NFKD form <https://www.unicode.org/reports/tr15/>`__.
+Most Unicode mathematical characters are normalised to equivalent ASCII versions.
+There are too many of these to list here; for more information see `the Unicode math normalization project <https://github.com/numbas/unicode-math-normalization>`__.

 Often there is a single Unicode character for a mathematical symbol which can also be written in JME as a combination of ASCII characters.

 .. list-table::